SAP/openui5-docs/docs/Data_Reuse_648e360.md

 </m:Table>
 ```

+The context that is now a list binding context is also set to `keepAlive` by `moveEntityTo`.
+For more information, see [Extending the Lifetime of a Context that is not Used Exclusively by a Table Collection](Data_Reuse_648e360.md#loio648e360fa22d46248ca783dc6eb44531__section_ELC) below.

 After this call, the context binding no longer has data.
 In this scenario, the context binding has outlived its purpose after the successful execution of `moveEntityTo` and can be destroyed.
 To be able to use the context binding further, it would need to be refreshed.

 ***